SSWConsulting/SSW.Rules.Content/rules/methodology-daily-scrums/rule.md

 ### Tip #12: Store Daily Scrums in the Teams team so the PO can easily access it

 Sometimes, the Product Owner will want to see the Daily Scrum for many teams.
 Adding them to every meeting would create lots of noise in their calendar.
-Instead, make the [teams meetings easy to find](do-you-make-your-team-meetings-easy-to-find) so they can locate the Daily Scrum for any project via the Teams team.
+Instead, make the [Teams meetings easy to find](do-you-make-your-team-meetings-easy-to-find) so they can locate the Daily Scrum for any project via the Teams team.

 :::bad